SAP/commerce-gradle-plugin/docs/Plugin-sap.commerce.build.md

 Launches hybris build to create the standard developer config folder, if no config folder is present

+### `removeUnusedExtensions`

+Removes all extensions that are not used by the current project, either directly or indirectly.

+Custom extensions (i.e. extensions in `hybris/bin/custom`) are never removed

 ## Task Types

 The plugin defines a custom task type you can use in your build script to interact with the normal hybris build